Hammertoe Surgery: What You Need to Know

 Flail toe (also called floppy toe) when the toe is unstable and can’t contract to get a “grip” on the ground when standing or walking.
 This typically occurs when too much bone has been removed in arthroplasty.

 Hammertoe surgery complications are unlikely when you choose an experienced, highly-qualified foot surgeon and follow doctor instructions for postoperative care.

 Hammertoe correction without surgery is definitely possible, and your podiatrist may recommend one of several non-invasive hammertoe treatments after your examination.

 Hammertoe surgery can help straighten your toes even if other treatments have failed.

-Our team of doctors includes surgical podiatrists an an orthopedic surgeon committed to putting the care back into patient care.
 If you suffer from tight, painful hammertoes and conservative treatments haven’t helped, schedule an appointment with our foot doctors today to discuss surgical options.